 Who can apply?

 Any first year student who has an interest in this pathway may apply.
-The next open enrollment period will begin in July 1, 2016 through August 21, 2016.
+Open enrollment begins in August each year.

 How can students apply?

 Students are required to submit their CV and a Word document with a personal statement (approximately 500–750 words) about their interest in this pathway and how they feel this program will enhance personal wellness and medical training.
 If students have thoughts about what areas they would particularly like to include and participate in, as well as how they would use this experience in their future work (practice, teaching, other), please include that information.
 Students must include their name and email in the Word document.